jshun/ppopp20-ae/README.md

 in the paper were performed using the g++ version 7.4.0 compiler with support for Cilk Plus.
-The operating system was Ubuntu 7.4.0 and the machine was a 72-core machine with 2-way hyper-threading (Dell PowerEdge R930 with four 2.4GHz 18-core E7-8867 v4 Xeon processors).
+The operating system was Ubuntu 7.4.0 and the machine was a 72-core machine with 2-way hyper-threading (Dell PowerEdge R930 with four 2.4GHz 18-core E7-8867 v4 Xeon processors) with 1TB of RAM.
 We use 'numactl -i all' for parallel experiments for better performance.

 Any version of g++ with support for Cilk Plus on an Ubuntu OS can be